-The Upper Sixth live together in Wyatt House where they each have a study bedroom and share a kitchen and a sitting room.
-They cook and eat together at breakfast and supper times, joining the main school at lunchtimes in the dining room.
+The Upper Sixth live together in Wyatt House where boarders have a study bedroom and share a kitchen and a sitting room.
+They have the facility offering the opportunity to cook their own breakfast and supper but can choose to eat with the rest of the school in the dining room if they prefer.
+Lunch for Sixth Formers is served in the dining room.